 The emergence of soundart is something, we have all created and it is our opportunity!

-In 2016 I finished a national tour of Salamanda Tandem’s White Cane an idea that arose from the death of my father Lewis Jones, and inheriting his long white cane.
+In 2014 - 2017 I developed Salamanda Tandem’s White Cane an idea that arose from the death of my father Lewis Jones, and inheriting his long white cane.

 (White Cane is a site specific performance co-created by blind visually impaired (VI) and sighted performers (Co-Composer: Isabel Jones Co-composer Duncan Chapman, viola player/composer Takashi Kikuchi, and performer Mickel Smithen).
 White Cane was supported by Sound and Music Composer Curator programme 2016, Arts Council England through The National Lottery, and toured to Huddersfield Music Festival, Spitalfields Music Festival, Leicester DMU International Music Conference, First Site Gallery, and many other places)

 Recent other work includes projects in Japan, Norway and Estonia where I worked as a curator, composer and director, to bring 28 countries across Europe to devise a series of performance works with VI dancers & musicians pioneering audio description as a soundart form.

 No scores listed.